robin-mu/EDGE/Level Editor/readme.md

 ## Levels bigger than 48x48x48

 To convert levels bigger than the maximum structure size of 48x48x48, you have to place multiple structure blocks so that they together create a bigger cube.
-The resulting structures have to be named `[name]_x.y.z` where x, y and z are the **coordinates of the structure.** The structure name you enter in the script is still just `[name]`
+The resulting structures have to be named `[name]_x.y.z` where x, y and z are the **coordinates of the structure.** The structure name you enter into the script is still just `[name]`

 Example: To create a 96x96x96 level, you have to place 8 structure blocks and name them in the following way: